jsarnowski96/pysql-console/README.md

 <br />

 ## File structure:
-- `main.py` - top layer py script handling user input and calling sub-routines from `commands.py`
+- `batconsole.py` - top layer py script handling user input and calling sub-routines from `commands.py`
   - `commands.py` - contains implementations of all internal commands used by the program
+- `settings.py` - global configuration file feeding requested data to both `batconsole.py` and `commands.py`
 <br />

 ## List of available commands: